Our Christian Heritage

 • Reviews

-Reporter, Lawyer, and Pastor: The Author of “We Three Kings of Orient Are”
+The Origin of the Hymn “We Three Kings of Orient Are”

 Our journey fittingly begins considering the birth of Jesus.
 The words and music to this popular Christmas carol were composed by John Henry Hopkins Jr. in 1857, and they have been included in Methodist hymnals since 1935.
 Geographically, we begin at Christ Episcopal Church at Fourth and Mulberry Streets in Williamsport, where Hopkins served as pastor for 11 years — from 1876 to 1887.